trueheart78/trueheart78.com/resume.md

 * Source: [GitHub][go-call-me-notifier]

+### Global Pandemic Goofs 🦠

+This abomination of a website was created because of the absurdness of the global pandemic.
+At one point, this pandemic will pass, and then this site will be useless, so we goof on it while we can.
+It is a Ruby application utilizing Sinatra and has weighted logic to select random elements that make up the phrases.
+It reads from text files to provide options to replace the phrase, "In this global pandemic?", with something like, "In this gleaming pop concert hall?", or "In this gothic Pulp Juice And Smoothie Bar?"

+* Site: [pandemic.pls.lol][pandemic-goofs]
+* API Endpoint: [pandemic.pls.lol/api][pandemic-goofs-api]
+* Source: [GitHub][pandemic-goofs-source]

-### Alexa Food Tracker (WIP) :hamburger:
+### Food Tracker (WIP) :hamburger:

-A Ruby application with the Sinatra framework that will integrate with an Alexa skill to provide answers to questions like, "What do we have for snacks?", and "What do we have for dinner?".
+A personalized Ruby application with the Sinatra framework that displays what we have to eat.
+Uses text files to store data, so that it can be edited on-the-go (no database interface required).
-Currently in the process of learning Elm for the desired front-end that will be required.
-_Note: Archived the repository with plans to rebuild it better in the future._
+Utilizes a meta data to help create the illusion of a database.
+_Note: Plans to cache with Redis forthcoming._

+* Site: [food.pls.lol][food-tracker]
+* API Endpoint: [food.pls.lol/api][food-tracker-api]
-* Source: [GitHub][alexa-food-tracker-source]
+* Source: [GitHub][food-tracker-source]

 ## Open Source Contributions :octocat: